puppetsw/StringMaster/README.md

 String master is a plugin for Autodesk Civil 3D 2019-2023 which connects/strings CogoPoints together matching the description keys specified.

-This project was developed for personal usage but you may find it useful.
+This project was developed for personal use but you may find it useful.
 Please feel free to discuss or contribute.

 ## Screenshots